GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/05.841-850/08.We-Shall-Meet/docs.md

 ---
+title: |
-title: 848.
-We Shall Meet
+    848. We Shall Meet - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 848.
+We Shall Meet.
+We shall meet beyond the river, By and by, by and by; And the darkness shall be over, By and by, by and by; With the toilsome journey done, And the glorious battle won, We shall shine forth as the sun,  By and by, by and by.
+    keywords:  |
-    keywords: Christ in Song, We Shall Meet, We shall meet beyond the river,
+        Christ in Song, adventhymnals, advent hymnals, We Shall Meet, We shall meet beyond the river.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 848. WE SHALL MEET
+####  Christ in Song,

 ```txt
 1.